bloomberg/chromium.bb/src/testing/buildbot/README.md

 In addition to specifying what tests run on which builders, they also specify special arguments and constraints for the tests.

+Adding a new test suite?

+The bar for adding new test suites is high.
+New test suites result in extra linking time for builders, and sending binaries around to the swarming bots.
+This is especially onerous for suites such as browser_tests (more than 300MB as of this writing).
+Unless there is a compelling reason to have a standalone suite, include your tests in existing test suites.
+For example, all InProcessBrowserTests should be in browser_tests.
+Similarly any unit-tests in components should be in components_unittests.

 ## A tour of the directory

 * <master_name\>.json -- buildbot configuration json files.
 These are used to